rcalixte/wayland-book/src/wayland-display/event-loop.md

 libwayland provides its own event loop implementation for Wayland servers to take advantage of, but the maintainers have acknowledged this as a design overstep.
 For clients, there is no such equivalent.
-However, the Wayland server event loop is useful enough, even if it's out-of-scope.
+Regardless, the Wayland server event loop is useful enough, even if it's out-of-scope.

 ## Wayland server event loop